Permalinks

 :path

-Path to the page relative to the site's source directory, excluding base filename of the page.
+Path between the source directory and the base filename of the page.

 :basename